khaoulachehbouni/fl-espd/README.md

 python clientCombined.py --model_version name_of_model --output_dir path_to_store_model

 ```
-You can also change the other hyperparameter (number of clients, rounds of training, fraction of the clients that participate in the training.
+You can also change the other hyperparameter (number of clients, rounds of training, fraction of the clients participating in the training.
 The default hyperparameters are the one used in the paper.

 <h2>Training with Privacy</h2>
-The default hyperparameters in the code are the one used for the results presented in the paper.
+The default hyperparameters in the code are the ones used for the results presented in the paper.

 <h3>Training with DP-SGD</h3>
 The files clientDP.py and utilsDP.py contains our federated implementation with DPSGD